 I offer three signature editions for those wanting photographs of their instrument or bow.
 These are vibrant prints on high-quality museum paper that are crafted in-house by me as both art director and technician.
 Every edition is delivered in a distinct presentation folder including an extensive catalogue of printed measurements and a prepared blank "Conservation report" form.
 Depending on the edition selected, the number of views, additional detailed images, UV light images, status and dendrochronological reports can be included.

 Treasures of Italian Violin Making Volume III in collaboration with Edizioni Scrollavezza&Zanrè.
 Pre-presentation and subscription will begin at the Cremona Musica 2021 fair.
-Expected publication of the book is planned for the first half of 2022.
+Expected publication of the book is planned for the beginning of 2022.

 Photographer & Project Management.
 Photos printed life-sized, divided into several volumes, chronologically ordered according to the respective creative periods of that unique master.
 The history of individual instruments is currently being compiled after 30 (thirty) years of research by luthier and expert Michael Baumgartner.
 I have already been able to document a large number of instruments photographically.
 An expected publication date will be announced on the homepage about the book project, which is currently being planned.
 Please contact me for any questions and consignments.